 One of the owners of the estate, René-Jean Chapelle has fond memories of the Russian people whom he met during his youth in Nice, and of their culture.
 When selling his estate from several applicants, he chose buyers from Russia.

-Domaine du Bourrian was acquired by the new owners in March 2014, on the day Crimea joined Russia.
+Domaine du Bourrian was acquired by the new owners in March 2014.